Choreographisches Zentrum NRW

 PACT Zollverein is a model cultural institution conceived and funded by the region.
 The partnership, unique in NRW, resourcefully combines flexible project funding with institutional assets.

 The house and its personnel are financed by the Ministry for Culture and Science of the State of North Rhine-Westphalia and the City of Essen.
-The executive director is Stefan Hilterhaus.
+The executive directors are Stefan Hilterhaus and Janne Terfrüchte.